-Export health certificate 7230EHC may be used for the export of fresh/frozen meat or meat products of bovine origin from the United Kingdom to Senegal.
+Export health certificate 7231EHC may be used for the export of fresh/frozen meat or meat products of ovine/caprine origin from the United Kingdom to Senegal.

 Exporters and certifying official veterinarians must take particular note of the information on disclaimers at paragraph 10.